thkwznk/aseprite-scripts/ROADMAP.md

 - [Fix] *Add Inbetween Frames* should work with groups, currently it doesn't
 - [Improvement] *Advanced Scaling* lock the UI when dialog is shown for consistency with the rest of Aseprite and show "Processing..." dialog when resizing
 - [Improvement] *Analyze Colors* reintroduce color replacement and color selection on click

+## Center Image

+Unreleased:

+- ...

+Update v2.0.0:

+- [Feature] Weighted Centering
+- [Improvement] From Aseprite v1.3-rc2 - add a new menu group for the Center options
+- [Improvement] From Aseprite v1.3.-rc2 - add centering on X or Y axis as menu options (previously only available as key bindings)